Female Leaders in Future Industries

 Accommodation Check-In on Sunday, 2 August 2026.
 Schedule is subject to change.

-This course is open to students from selected partner universities in Korea who are pursuing studies in engineering, financial mathematics, or related disciplines.
+This course is open to students from selected partner universities in Korea who are pursuing studies in science, technology, engineering, and mathematics, or other related disciplines.
 In line with the course’s thematic focus on female empowerment, participation is limited to students who identify as women from our partner institutions.

 The course has a maximum capacity of 20 participants.